 - Your business structure map – both internal departments and customer segmentation/hierarchy

-- Your current and future IT Environment & Data plan
+- Your current and future IT environment and data plan

 - Your desired project approach